saltydk/SARotate/README.md

 [Install]
 WantedBy=default.target
 ```
+Edit the user and group to your existing user and if you want to avoid initial notification errors on boot it is probably a good idea to edit the After=network-online.target to the services used by your mount(s).

 You can install the above service example by placing the edited contents in a service file:
 ```shell
 sudo nano /etc/systemd/system/sarotate.service